micronax/time-ago-in-words/README.md

 2. Activate twig extensions and set up our new extension at `/app/config/config.yml` (replace acme with your bundle name)

 These lines must go below `services:`

+		# Change "Acme\AcmeBundle" and "acmebundle" to your bundle name !
 		acmebundle.twig.timeago_extension:
 			class: Acme\AcmeBundle\Twig\TimeAgoExtension
 			arguments: [@translator]